-The sport known simply as the Ball Game was popular across Mesoamerica and played by all the major civilizations from the Olmecs to the Aztecs.
-The impressive stone courts became a staple feature of a city's sacred complex and there were often several playing courts in a single city.
-More than just a game, though, the event could have a religious significance and featured in episodes of Mesoamerican mythology.
-The contests even supplied candidates for human sacrifice, for the sport could, quite literally, be a game of life or death.
+The sport known simply as the Ball Game was played by all the major Mesoamerican civilizations and the impressive stone courts became a feature of many cities.
+More than just a game, it could have a religious significance and featured in episodes of mythology.
+Contests even supplied candidates for human sacrifice and became literally a game of life or death.

 The game was invented sometime in the Preclassical Period (2500-100 BCE), probably by the Olmec, and became a common Mesoamerican-wide feature of the urban landscape by the Classical Period (300-900 CE).
 Eventually, the game was even exported to other cultures in North America and the Caribbean.